 Disability Liaison Officer

 MTH has a Disability Liaison Officer, Dr Jonathan Kirby, who provides staff and students with a point of reference for advice and guidance about disability issues and support.
-The Disability Liaison Officer liaises regularly with the Disability Service (part of the Dean of Students' Office) in relation to general policies and procedures and individual requirements.
+The Disability Liaison Officer liaises regularly with the Disability Support Service in relation to general policies and procedures and individual requirements.

 Learning and Teaching Service